Vaizard/mage-sovereign-common/README.md

 -   SSH configuration preventing insecure password authentication (unlike upstream we do allow key based root login)
 -   [RFC6238](http://tools.ietf.org/html/rfc6238) two-factor authentication compatible with [Google Authenticator](http://en.wikipedia.org/wiki/Google_Authenticator) and various hardware tokens
 -   SSL cetificates obtained from [Let's Encrypt](https://letsencrypt.org/).
+-   A bunch of nice-to-have tools like [mosh](http://mosh.mit.edu) and [htop](http://htop.sourceforge.net) that make life with a server a little easier.

 What the Mage fork doesn't (yet) provide but the original SOvereign does: